blahsd/supernerd.widget/README.md

 # Credits
 * [splintah/nerdbar.widget](https://github.com/splintah/nerdbar.widget): tons of code that I took shamelessly and adapted/expanded.
 Definitely would not have done supernerd if it wasn't for this code.
 * [davidlday/supernerd.widget](https://github.com/davidlday/supernerd.widget): this man gave us CSS separated from the code logic.
 He made it possible to have each widget split in a different file while maintaining the level of customisability we're used to.
 No way to thank him enough.
-* [herbischoff/nerbar.widget](https://github.com/herrbischoff/nerdbar.widget): most of the original nerdbar widget.
-* [Pe8er/playbox.widget](https://github.com/Pe8er/Playbox.widget): the script that fetches information from iTunes, which I recklessly mutilated for use with supernerd.
+* [felixhageloh](https://github.com/felixhageloh/pretty-weather): shamelessly stole and mutilated the code that fetches and formats weather information from here.
-* [syndresorhus/hyper-snazzy](https://github.com/sindresorhus/hyper-snazzy): I copied the sweet colors of the `snazzy` theme from here.
 * [Wallpaper] (https://unsplash.com/photos/5KNecHxjTnI)
 * Me.
 I mean, I think I did a pretty good job.
 [Buy me a coffe](https://www.patreon.com/blahsd) or [thoughts & prayers](https://www.thoughtsandprayersthegame.com).